In Praising Meeting With China, Trump Evokes A Terrifying Term From The Nation’s Past

 “We are dealing from great strength, but China likewise has much to gain if and when a deal is completed.
 Level the field!”

-Within their discussion at the G-20 summit, the U.S. and China agreed not to level any more tariffs against one another.
+Within their discussion at the G20 summit, the U.S. and China agreed not to level any more tariffs against one another.
 News of the trade “ceasefire” was welcomed on Wall Street.
 As of Monday morning, Dow Jones stocks had jumped by 400 points, according to reporting from CNN.

-Before the agreement was reached at the G-20 summit between the two nations, Trump had planned to implement even higher tariffs of 25 percent on some Chinese-imported goods if a trade deal couldn’t be brokered between the U.S. and China before January 1 of next year.
+Before the agreement was reached at the G20 summit between the two nations, Trump had planned to implement even higher tariffs of 25 percent on some Chinese-imported goods if a trade deal couldn’t be brokered between the U.S. and China before January 1 of next year.
 Both sides agreed to reach a deal within 90 days, per additional reporting from CNN.